semacu/2022-intro-command-line/README.md

 SRR097977.fastq		SRR098026.fastq
 ```

-This directory contains two files with `.fastq` extensions. fastq is a format for storing information about sequencing reads and their quality.
+This directory contains two files with `.fastq` extensions. fastq is a format for storing information about DNA sequencing reads and their quality.

 ### Tab Completion